Back

 Also, with you in mind, the CakerHQ team has developed a cake cost calculator for all home-based cake makers.

-1. You leave an email in the form below.
+1. Leave an email in the form below.

-2. The CakerHQ team sent you a very useful link to the Google Spreadsheets table.
+2. The CakerHQ team send you a very useful link to the Google Spreadsheets sheet.

 3. You very easily and most importantly quickly calculate the cost of a cake for your customers.